Heatmap

 info_text.text = f"Clicked at position (x={x}, y={y}), value={value:.2f}"

 The resulting app will display an interactive heatmap with gradient background and multiple Gaussian blobs.
-Users can click on any part of the heatmap to see the exact coordinates and values at that position.
+Users can zoom with mouse wheel, drag to pan when zoomed in, and click on any part of the heatmap to see the exact coordinates and values at that position.